fujieda/DynaJson/README.md

 DynaJson supports `Count` and `Length` methods to get the length of each array.
 They return the same value.

 It doesn't accept incomplete object notations such as `{"a":1,` and `{"a":1` while DynamicJson accepts.
-This behavior allows you to detect incomplete transfer.
+This strictness allows you to detect incomplete transfer.

 In some cases, it throws different exceptions from what DynamicJson throws.